 Invisalign in Knoxville, TN

-Your custom aligners are to be worn 22 hours each day, removed temporarily for eating and performing your oral hygiene routine.
+You wear your aligners for 22 hours each day.
+You remove them temporarily to eat and perform your oral hygiene routine.
 Compliance is an important part of your treatment and will impact both treatment time and your final result.

 Once treatment is near completion, Dr. Cain will again use T-scan technology to recheck the function of the jaw joints and how the teeth are making contact.
-A properly aligned bite is an important goal of your short-term orthodontic treatment plan and the foundation of lasting, comfortable results.
+A properly aligned bite is an important goal of your short-term orthodontic treatment plan.
+It’s the foundation of lasting, comfortable results.

-After treatment, it is recommended that all patients wear a retainer daily to maintain their new smiles for as long as possible.
+After treatment, patients wear a retainer daily to maintain their new smiles for as long as possible.
 You will need to wear your retainer for at least twice as long as your Invisalign treatment plan.

-What happens if I don’t wear my Invisalign for 22 hours a day?
+What happens if I don’t wear my Invisalign for 22 hours daily?

 It is highly recommended that patients wear their aligners for 22 hours per day.
 If they do not, treatment will take longer.
 Your teeth need a certain amount of pressure and force applied to move within treatment time goals.